 - Dry White Wine.
 Like sauvignon blanc or vermouth—or additional chicken stock.

 - Dried Thyme.
-If you happen to have fresh thyme on hand, you can use that here, but there’s no need to go out and buy it for this butternut squash risotto.
+If you happen to have fresh thyme on hand, you can use that here, but there’s no need to go out and buy it for this butternut squash risotto recipe.

 - Chopped Fresh Sage.
 A classic pairing with butternut squash; you’ll also find it in my Butternut Squash Pasta and Butternut Squash Soup Recipe.

-- Roast the Squash.
-If you love it as much as I do, be sure to check out my Roasted Butternut Squash.
+Roast the Squash.
+You can roast the butternut squash up to a day or two ahead of time and store it in an airtight container in the refrigerator until you’re ready to use it.
+(If you love it as much as I do, be sure to check out my Roasted Butternut Squash.)

-- Repeat.
+Repeat.
 Stir in 2 more ladles of stock; once the liquid is absorbed, add 2 more.
-Rinse and repeat until the risotto is creamy and the rice is tender but still a little bit al dente.
+Repeat—and keep repeating.

 Recipe Variations